szabgab/slides/python/loops.md

 {id: exercise-print-all-the-locations}

 * Create a file called **location_in_string.py**
-* Given a string like "The black cat climbed the green tree.", print out the location of every "c" charcater.
+* Given a string like "The black cat climbed the green tree.", print out the location of every "c" character.

 Expected: